How To Transfer a Car Title in Pennsylvania

 1. Initialize Application

-The first step to transferring a car title in Pennsylvania is to start the application.
-This begins with all parties involved understanding that they need to be present during the title transfer.
+First, start the application.
+All parties involved must understand that they need to be present during the title transfer.
 You can use this period to gather all the requirements/documents from the buyer and the seller.

 You cannot sell a vehicle in Pennsylvania without a title.
 The certificate of title is what both parties will use to initiate the title transfer.